 The prospect of using an egg donor can feel overwhelming and daunting, often leaving patients full of questions and concerns.
 It is not an easy choice to make; the emotional mourning of fertility and the practical decisions on finding a donor and clinic are a lot to process.
 As intimidating as it may appear, however, for many women egg donation provides the best chances for a successful pregnancy.

-When might donor egg treatment cycle be appropriate?
+When might IVF with donor eggs abroad treatment cycle be appropriate?
 Indications.

-For many infertile women, in vitro treatment with donor eggs is the only chance for maternity.
+For many infertile women, IVF treatment with donor eggs is the only chance for maternity.
 The procedure may be adopted if:

-- The patient does not have or can not produce oocytes of her own – e.g. due to damaged or missing ovaries;
+- The patient does not have or can not produce oocytes/eggs of her own – e.g. due to damaged or missing ovaries;

 - Patient’s ovaries malfunction prematurely;